JustinMeimar/habits/README.md

 # Habits

-Too many apps are cluttered with ads.
+Too many habit apps are cluttered with ads.

 This is a minimalist habit tracker that I use on my homeserver.